exercism/docs/using/editions/teams.md

 With the launch of Exercism v3, we have now shut down Exercism Teams.
 However, we are intending to relaunch it in early 2022, as a fully thought-through product, with a whole range of exciting features.

-We'll be announcing more about this in early 2022.
+We'll be announcing more about this in late 2022.